jsncmgs1/spotify_ex/README.md

 end
 ```

 The authentication module will set refresh and access tokens in a cookie.
 The access token expires every hour, and you'll need to check your reponses for 401 errors.
-Call Spotify.Authentication.refresh, if there is a refresh token present.
+Call `Spotify.Authentication.refresh`, if there is a refresh token present.
 If not, you'll need to redirect back to authorization.